Users inside an Active Directory domain can be identified by the following schema properties

 Relation between userPrincipalName and sAMAccountName

-There is no direct relationship between both identifiers.
+There is no relationship between both identifiers.
 The username part of userPrincipalName can be completely different from the sAMAccountName.